COUNTRIES WITH SPECIAL

 Has now made a new rule to only allow medications that will expire 1 year after importation.
 This rule changed with each person we talked to.
 One custom worker said 3 months, another said 2 years.
 This made our customs experience very hectic.

-- HAITI - Is getting very harsh at customs.
+- HAITI - 2013 or before - Haiti is getting very harsh at customs.
 An optical team just behind us lacked the history with customs and paid $200 a box for 16 boxes of glasses for their optical program.
 Our own team got frisked hard for the first time ever and they wanted 10% of the US value amount in duty - $100,000!
 I started making calls to friends and they got nervous and let us go.
 I expect you'll be hearing Haiti no longer wants mission teams to bring meds, possibly very soon.
 Requesting "tips" of $50 in order to allow the medications to go through and to not keep some of the medications.

 Haiti May 2014